jakalano/excel_transformer/README.md

 - add back xml format?
 - add odt, tsv formats for both read and save?
 - append column headers with text
+- rework undo for the system to take snapshots every five actions that the redo -1 will be applied to? would increase performance for large files or long lists of actions. or create snapshots for every view?
+- fix undo
+- add action recording for every action
+- wrap each action in a collapsible wrapper to declutter the views?
+- implement better data manipulation for column merge in cases of all values NaN or some values NaN

 # error log fixed